andersonchau/it_learning_notes/study Notes.md

 ### CORS
-- A scheme to disallow web page calling external site's resources (including APIs)
+- A scheme to disallow web page calling external site's resources using JS (e.g. AJAX) (including APIs)
 - When access resources, Server generated : Access-Control-Allow-Origin: https://example.com -> JS in webpage (with Origin: https://example.com) is only allowed to access resources.
-- Browser will do checking by comparing  Access-Control-Allow-Origin and Origin, if unmatched -> return 403
+- Browser will check by comparing  Access-Control-Allow-Origin and Origin, if unmatched -> return 403, ( checked and forbiddened by Browser)
-- Access-Control-Allow-Origin: \* , allow resource to be access from other site
+- Access-Control-Allow-Origin: \* , allow resource to be accessed from ALL other sites
+- Access-Control-Allow-Origin: https://mysite.com {must match protocol (https), domain name(mysite.com) and port number (443) , allow resource to be accessed mysite.com (Useful when API server serving mysite.com is from another site)
+- Access-Control-Allow-Origin header can be added in Application Server/Web Server.
 - Other controlling headers : Access-Control-Request-Method / Access-Control-Request-Headers
 - Extra : Server side should also check the incoming "Origin: xx" header for better security.

 ### CSRF ( Cross Site Request Forgery )
 - Prevention - CSRF Token : A one-time token sent from server to frontend page (probably containing a FORM ), the form POST back CSRF token
-- To prevent cross-site access by matching server assigned token
+- To prevent cross-site access or multiple access by matching server assigned token
 - e.g. In Spring Security , it can insert hidden field in input tag <input type="hidden" name="_csrf" value="4bfd1575-3ad1-4d21-96c7-4ef2d9f86721"/>

 ### XSS Attack by Example :